darklang/docs/docs/tutorials/03-create-tool-repl.md

 ![gettingstarted/Screen_Shot_2020-02-11_at_10.43.39_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.43.39_AM.png)

-9. 404s in Dark appear in the 404 section of the sidebar.
+9. 404s in Darklang appear in the 404 section of the sidebar.
 We'll discuss that more later.

 ![gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png)

 Congratulations!
-You've built a Dark REPL and which calls the Dark HTTP Client function.
+You've built a Darklang REPL and which calls the Darklang HTTP Client function.